pptech-ds/Simplon-Project8-MCD-MLD-SQL/README.md

 CREATE TABLE AGENCY(
         idAgency                 Int  Auto_increment  NOT NULL ,
         agencyName               Varchar (150) NOT NULL ,
+        agencyPhoneNumber        Int NOT NULL ,
+        agencyEmail              Varchar (50) NOT NULL ,
         agencyCountry            Varchar (150) NOT NULL ,
         agencyAddress            Varchar (150) NOT NULL ,
         agencyCity               Varchar (150) NOT NULL ,